 How grammar and punctuation became subtle social signals

-by Lachlan Brown | May 13, 2026, 10:55 am
+by Lachlan Brown | July 10, 2026, 6:44 pm

+Send a text that ends with a period, and something shifts.
+It reads a little colder, a little more final, than the same sentence with no punctuation at all.
 I’m not just talking about what we say, but the tiny choices most of us don’t even think about—whether we use a period at the end of a text, whether our emails are perfectly polished or casually full of lowercase “i’s.”

 The roots of our language signals